TEAMuP-dev/HARP/README.md

 ![herofig_revised](https://github.com/audacitorch/HARP/assets/26678616/c4f5cdbb-aaff-4196-b9d2-3b6f69130856)

 TODO - update main figure with up-to-date screenshots

-HARP is a sample editor that allows for **h**osted, **a**synchronous, **r**emote **p**rocessing of audio with machine learning.
-HARP works by routing audio through [Gradio](https://www.gradio.app) endpoints.
-Since Gradio applications can be hosted locally or in the cloud (e.g. with [HuggingFace Spaces](https://huggingface.co/spaces)), HARP lets users of Digital Audio Workstations (DAWs) capable of connecting with external sample editors (_e.g._ [Reaper](https://www.reaper.fm), Logic Pro X, or Ableton Live) access large state-of-the-art models using cloud-based services, without breaking the within-DAW workflow.

 ## OS and DAW compatibility
 HARP has been tested on the following: